Health Regulations

 Arkansas Poultry

-- Any poultry showing evidence of infectious or contagious disease or insect infestation will not be permitted to exhibit.
+3. Any poultry showing evidence of infectious or contagious disease or insect infestation will not be permitted to exhibit and will have to leave the grounds.